 In the map above, each state is coloured based on either candidate’s poll lead.
 The darker blue a state shows stronger support for Biden, darker red means stronger support for Trump and grey means to state is too close to call.

-Based on this projection, Biden is likely to win the presidency with an Electoral College count of 319, compared to Donald Trump’s 304 in 2016.
-The former vice-president is expected, based on current polling, to flip the states of Wisconsin, Michigan, Pennsylvania, Florida, Arizona and Nebraska’s second congressional district.
+Based on this projection, Biden is likely to win the presidency with an Electoral College count of at least 334, compared to Donald Trump’s 304 in 2016.
+The former vice-president is expected, based on current polling, to flip the states of Wisconsin, Michigan, Pennsylvania, Florida, Arizona, North Carolina, as well as Nebraska’s second congressional district.
+Iowa and Georgia are classed as toss-up.

 The state of the race in swing states